legendary-bro/Better-Pokecord/README.md

 #### NumPadAdd

 The add key on the numpad (+).
-Functions the exact same way as what is mentioned above, but instead of selling, it will buy multiple pokemon from the market.
+Functions in an almost identical manner as what is mentioned above, but instead of selling, it will buy multiple pokemon from the market.
+You can buy a whole page (20 Pokemon) using this command if you want, it is not limited to 10.

 ![marketbuy1]